 Governance

-General principles
+General Principles

-The Factom Community testnet is a self-contained organization currently without formal responsibilities to external entities.
+The Factom Community Testnet is a self-contained organization without formal responsibilities to external entities.

-This is likely subject to change, as an overarching Factom Community Structure is seen as likely to emerge in the near future.
+This is subject to change, as an overarching Factom Community Structure is likely to emerge in the near future.
 The Testnet should be incorporated into such a structure at a later stage to facilitate solid governance, as well as sufficient coordination between The Testnet and the broader Factom community.

 The Testnet Administrator is selected for a 6 month term by a vote held on the 1st of May and 1st of November.
-The candidate with the most community support shall be selected as the new Administrator.
+The candidate with the most community support shall be selected as the Administrator.
 If there is a tie a new vote will be held every consecutive day until the tie is broken.

 Every entity which has hosted a qualified authority node for the last 30 consecutive days leading up to the vote will be allocated one vote.
-The voting period lasts from 00:00 UTC to 23:59 UTC and the votes will then be tallied, factomized on the mainnet and then published.
+The voting period lasts from 00:00 UTC to 23:59 UTC and the votes will then be tallied, factomized on the Mainnet and then published.

 A motion of no confidence may be put forward by any entity that is hosting an authority server.
 To trigger a vote of no confidence a total of at least 20% of the Authority-entities will have to back the motion.
 The voting period will be the held 2 days after a successful motion of no confidence (UTC; 00:00-23:59).
 A quorum requires at least 50% attendance of the authority entities, and the administrator is obliged to resign if a majority of the quorum casts a no confidence vote.